NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/ContinuousDeployment.rst.txt

 Enable continuous deployment
 ****************************

-After providing the GitHub credentials, you can set up the continuous deployment by enabling it through the context switch ``cd``:
+After providing the GitHub credentials, you can set up the continuous deployment by enabling it before deploying the stack:

 .. code-block:: bash

-    npx cdk -c cd=1 deploy '*'
+    node cli configure-api context stack cd 1 npx cdk deploy '*'

 Check the status of the continuous deployment
 *********************************************